James River Oysters- orJR’s

 After the oyster has cooled a bit, use an oysters knife or paring knife (carefully) to cut the mussel that holds the oyster to the shell.
 It’s ready for your favorite relish or cocktail sauce…or simply serve with saltine cracker…and a cold beer…if that’s your preference.

 Traditionally we have sold a lot of the medium size James River oysters..probably because of the price..!
-However, if you are looking for a premium larger size oyster, I would suggest the Cavendish Cup Oysters by the box – $95. or $12.95 dozen.
+However, if you are looking for a premium larger size oyster, I would suggest the James River Oysters by the box – $69.95. or $10.95 dozen.

 Oyster by the Gallon

 Years ago when we started out in the business, we hand-dipped all of our oysters and sold pints, quarts and of course gallons.
-In those day a gallon would yield 4 quarts, or 8 pints.
+In those days a gallon would yield 4 quarts or 8 pints.
 Our oysters came packed 8 lbs of oyster meat in a gallon tub.
 They were quite a bit cheaper then as opposed to today.

 Oysters Gallons Packed By Weight?

-Packers pack 5, 6 and 7 pounds of oyster meat in the container before filling with oyster/water liquid.
+Packers are packing 5 and 6 pounds of oyster meat in the container before filling with oyster/water liquid.
 This allows them the opportunity to compete on price.
-Unfortunately the consumer often has the “save a buck” mind set and in not informed on this.
+Unfortunately, some consumers often have the “save a buck” mindset and are not informed about this.

 A 5 lb. pack container (gallon) really yields about 2-1/2 quarts of actual oysters and would have been cheaper to buy 2 Qts. and 1 Pt. or 3 quarts to be safe and have the quantity you need.
 Have you ever popped the lid on a gallon of oysters and found 2 inches of liquid before you get to the oysters?